Faculty and Staff

 Joanne is an instructor in the Master of Sustainable Peacebuilding program where she teaches in Dispute Resolution, Facilitation, and Leadership Development.
 She has taught Negotiation to both undergraduate and graduate students at UWM, to law students at Marquette University, and to clients in the Executive Education program.
 Joanne serves as Lead Mediator and is a co-founder of the Eviction Mediation program in the Milwaukee County Small Claims Court and is working to develop programs earlier in the dispute process to lessen eviction filings.
 Joanne also provides negotiation and communication skills training for professionals in a variety of settings ranging from healthcare to higher education and from government to the private sector.

-Andy is an instructor in the Master of Sustainable Peacebuilding, teaching core courses in human-environmental interactions and sustainability.
+Andy currently works as a research fellow on MSP environmental projects throughout SE Wisconsin.
 He earned his doctorate in biological sciences from the University of Wisconsin-Milwaukee in May 2017.
 His research examined complex resource governance problems focusing on linked surface-groundwater conflicts in the State of Wisconsin.
 Through a complex social-ecological systems (SES) lens, he utilized both natural and social science methods to characterize a eutrophication threshold in a lake system, explore the multiscalar nature of linked surface-groundwater conflicts, and understand the institutional opportunities and challenges influencing the emergence of linked surface-groundwater governance in the State of Wisconsin.

 Eleanor received her B.A. from Augsburg College in Urban Studies.
 During her time as an Undergraduate, she researched regenerative agriculture and Climate Change attitudes vs. actions.
 She traveled abroad to Berlin, Istanabul, and St. Petersburg, where she was part of a Metropolitan Studies Program.
 Eleanor is inspired by Urban Environments – the challenges they present and solutions they hold.
 She worked as an Americorps VISTA upon graduation, improving the sustainability of two drop-in health sites in the Minneapolis area.
 She continues to hone her interests and improve her skills in providing sustainable solutions to complex problems.